 Numi Sveinsson Cepero

-Hey there!
+Hey!
 I’m a PhD candidate delving into the exciting world of biomechanical engineering at UC Berkeley.
-My research journey involves a passionate mix of biomechanics, machine learning, and computer modeling.
+My research journey involves a mix of biomechanics, machine learning, and computer modeling.

 Currently, I’m at the crossroads of cardiovascular health, computational modeling, and deep neural networks.
 I’m teaming up with the Cardiovascular Biomechanics Computation Lab at Stanford University to craft SimVascular, an open-source software for patient-specific blood flow modeling.
 We’re also building a free, open-access Vascular Model Repository because sharing is caring, especially in the realm of cutting-edge research.